GenesisFR/HowToBecomeGoodAtShooters/README.md

 ## The Division 2

 ### Abbreviations
-- 6B/6R/6Y: number of blue/red/yellow armor cores on a build
+- 2B/2R/2Y: number of blue/red/yellow armor cores on a build
+- 2-piece: number of pieces of a specified brand/gear set
 - A&8: Aces and Eights gear set
 - AD: amplified damage
 - AOK: armor on kill